msilvprog7/practice-projects/tutorials/go/README.md

 and images with specific implementations of common functionality.

-Next, I'll complete the sections on generics, and concurrency.
-After that, I'd like to go through a tutorial on Go and Gin, then GoCD.
+Generics are supported by providing `[T any]` or supporting a constraint like `[T comparable]`.
+This can be applied to functions or types.

+Concurrency is well supported with the keyword `go`, channels to message pass, and synchronization objects like mutexes and wait groups.

+Next up, Go and Gin, then GoCD!